School of European Culture and Languages

 Our department specialises in not only the ancient civilisations of ancient Greece and Rome, but also Roman Britain and Egypt.
 We study ‘big antiquity’ with a broad thematic remit, with specialisms in Greek and Roman medicine, astronomy, performance, intellectual history, classical antiquity in modern culture, Egyptology and Christianity.

 As part of the School of European Culture and Languages, we encourage our students to take an international perspective.
-We offer programmes with a year abroad, as well as Master’s programmes where you can spend a term at Kent’s Rome School of Classical and Renaissance Studies.
+We offer programmes with a year abroad, or the opportunity to spend a year on placement in the UK, gaining valuable workplace experience and increasing your professional contacts.

 Your teachers are passionate about the ancient world with expertise in a broad range of fields.
 Whether they are lecturing on classical mythology, or sparking a discussion on Roman Britain, our staff are skilled at bringing their subject to life and drawing you into the conversation.